Can I Leave the State While on Workers’ Comp?

 Avoid Activities That Could Jeopardize Your Recovery

-If you’re traveling out of state, do not participate and in and do not post to social media any activities, that are inconsistent with your recovery process.
+If you’re traveling out of state, do not participate in and do not post to social media any activities that are inconsistent with your recovery process.

 If L&I finds out that you did anything to jeopardize your recovery, they will use it as evidence that your workplace injury is not as severe as claimed and use it to reduce or terminate your benefits.